tim-lyon/infinite-table/README.md

 # infinite-table
 A high performance, virtual scrolling, lazy loading, editable data table of unlimited length.
 Currently implemented as a Vue component.

->PLEASE NOTE<br>
-This is a work in progress project!
-Most of the features described below are not yet implemented (and will likely change)!<br>
-The npm package has not yet been published<br>
-Please check back soon for updates!

 ## Installation

 ```